Oops and Daisies

 Reason 1: Naptime is Worktime

 I went down to part-time work at The International Kitchen when I had my oldest in 2014.
 It’s when I first dipped my toes into the WAHM world.
-That same year I started my Younique business, and my most productive uninterrupted work time was always during nap.
+That same year I started a social media side hustle, and my most productive uninterrupted work time was always during nap.
 That became even more true in 2017 when I moved to working from home 100% after having my son.

 Reason 2: It’s also ‘Me time’ too

-Since having kids I’ve struggled with self care (which is one reason I focus a lot of it on this blog – I know I’m not the only one!)
-But I’ve come to realize just how necessary it is; I’m a better mom when I take care of me too.
-And for me, part of self care is about my health; I need to put my feet up every day… literally.
+Since having kids I’ve struggled with self care, which is one reason I focus a lot on it with this blog.
+But I’ve come to realize just how necessary it is; I’m a better mom when I take care of myself, too.
+For me personally, part of self care is about my health; I need to put my feet up every day… literally.
 I have varicose veins and leaky valves, which requires that I put my legs up so they don’t hurt as much.

 Reason 3: I’m teaching my kids there is no Naptime Cleaning Fairy